doeixd/CSS-Reset/README.md

     max-height: 10lh;
   }

   /* Allow button borders to escape their containers.
-I think this is what most people want. */ :where(button) {
+I think this is what most people want.
+Also, trim additional space in buttons */
+  :where(button) {
-    box-sizing: content-box
+    box-sizing: content-box;
+    text-box-trim: both;
+    text-box-edge: cap alphabetic;
   }

   /* SPA containers should be isolated.
 Maybe will help with css performance?
 Doubt it tho. */